-With the hybrid work culture these day, employees get an added benefit of working remote which used to be an advantage of freelance work.
+With the hybrid work culture these days, employees get an added benefit of working remotely which used to be an advantage of freelance work.

-For example, if a business wants to hire a developer, they could have a full time employee from some other country now who could work remotely.
+For example, if a business wants to hire a developer, they could have a full-time employee from some other country who could work remotely.

-This has even give rise to a lot of companies that offer employees on contractual basis as well as freelancers on the same platform.
-As for the developers, a lot of companies hire a developer on High5Hire and similar websites.
-These niche recruitment websites including the top ones like Indeed, LinkedIn etc. offer easier transition to employees to switch between full time and freelance roles at will.
+This has even given rise to a lot of companies that offer employees on a contractual basis as well as freelancers on the same platform.
+As for the developers, a lot of companies hire a developer on Freelancer, Fiverr, Upwork, High5Hire and similar websites.
+These niche recruitment websites including the top ones like Indeed, LinkedIn etc. offer easier transition to employees to switch between full-time and freelance roles at will.

-The choice the employees now have to become a freelancer at will has decreased the gap between a full time and a freelance work.
+The choice the employees now have to become a freelancer at will has decreased the gap between full-time and freelance work.

 The Cons of Being an Employee